W1nningSmile/Big-Number-Arithmetic-library/README.md

   - Balancing memory usage, safety and speed while manipulating big integer
   - Trying to keep the library easy to use for the user while not hindering performance
   - Keeping track of all the necessary variables while keeping the usage of memory relatively low

+##Goals

+The long-term goal is to build a functional arbitrary-precision arithmetic library from the ground up in C while gaining a deeper understanding of memory management, dynamic data structures, numerical representation, and low-level arithmetic.